“Where I live”

 Almost half of their waking hours are spent foraging for food.
 They are strictly vegetarian, and eat mostly leaves (which means that they are primarily folivorous).
 Their digestive systems are very well adapted to such a high fiber diet.
 They also eat buds, flowers, bark, dead wood, and some fruit, but in very small quantities compared to leaves.
 At night, they sleep high in the trees where they are safe from predators.

 Lemurs in general differ from other groups of primates in having matriarchal societies.
 This means that females are dominant to males, and females command the first choice of food and mating partners.
 While males may change groups several times, females typically stay with the same group throughout their lives.
 Each group maintains a home range of between 10 and 22 acres (an acre being about the size of a football field), but groups may overlap without significant friction.

 “Making my mark”

 Sifaka are distinguished from other lemurs by the way that they move.
 They maintain a very upright posture and, using only their back legs, leap through the treetops.
 They can easily leap more than 20 feet in a single bound.
 On the ground, they spring sideways off their back feet to cover distance.

 Hawks and eagles will prey on the young of any lemur species, including Coquerel’s sifaka.
 The fossa, a weasel-like ground predator native to Madagascar, will take lemurs that it can snatch out of the trees (which is why lemurs are wise to sleep high in the treetops).
 Humans, however, pose the greatest threat by far to lemurs through hunting and destruction of habitat.

-Coquerel’s sifaka are endangered.
+Coquerel’s sifaka are critically endangered.
 They are now found in only two protected areas of northwestern Madagascar.
 Habitat loss due to deforestation is the leading threat to Coquerel’s sifaka, as is the case with many species of lemur.